-Bettors can find some hidden value in these markets, but should be careful with the high bookmaker margins sometimes associated with these bets, particularly on big-name fights.
+Bettors can find some hidden value in these markets but should be careful with the high bookmaker margins sometimes associated with these bets, particularly on big-name fights.

 The bookies are eager to take action on blockbuster fights.
 Odds will be available on betting sites in some cases before the fights are officially announced.

 Boxing typically has substantially lower limits than most other sports, particularly when it comes to football and basketball wagering.

-At BetOnline.ag, they accept up to $1,000 on boxing spreads, moneylines, and totals.
+At Mybookie.ag, they accept up to $1,000 on boxing spreads, moneylines, and totals.
 At Bovada.lv, they accept the same $1,000 on sides and totals, but the limit is dropped to $500 when it comes to props.

-Remember, your breakeven percentage on a -1000 bet is 90.91%.
-You’re going to have to win your wager more than nine times out of 10 just to break even.
+Your breakeven percentage on a -1000 bet is 90.91%.
+You’re going to have to win your wager more than nine times out of 10 to break even.

 Whereas, at +650, your breakeven percentage is just over 13%.
-We highlight this specifically when it comes to boxing because of the massive difference in pricing between the underdog and the favorite.
+We highlight this when it comes to boxing because of the massive difference in pricing between the underdog and the favorite.

 Keep in mind, all of the best fighters over the years had to upset a prominent opponent to reach prominence.
-Upsets happen in boxing, even though from the outside, it looks like just a few guys are dominating the sport.
+Upsets happen in boxing, even though from the outside, it looks like a few guys are dominating the sport.

-While we still recommend line shopping for larger events thoroughly, but where it truly comes in handy is betting lesser known fights.
+While we still recommend line shopping for larger events thoroughly, but where it truly comes in handy is betting lesser-known fights.
 Most boxing fans are casual and don’t regularly watch the sport, but will put down a bet and enjoy a big fight.

-These smaller lesser known fights won’t get nearly as much betting action.
+These smaller lesser-known fights won’t get nearly as much betting action.
 The bets will also be spread across multiple bookmakers across the world in many cases, so the odds may not move in unison like other markets.